-Step 6: Extra Vertical Support
+Step 6: Extra vertical support

-8’ is a long span for fence boards, so we decided to add in a vertical two-by-two at the center of the run.
+Eight feet is a long span for fence boards, so we decided to add in a vertical two-by-two at the center of the run.
 We cut the vertical two-by-two to fit between the bottom of the top rail and the top of the bottom rail, screwed it into place, and then nailed each horizontal board into it at the center point.

-Step 7: Repeat for Each Section
+Step 7: Repeat for each section

 Once you’ve finished the first section, move onto the next and repeat the same steps.
-You might chose to cover the joint where the boards from neighboring sections meet (in the center of the fence post) with a vertical one-by-four.
+You might choose to cover the joint where the boards from neighboring sections meet (in the center of the fence post) with a vertical one-by-four.
 This is optional.
 We like it because the board covers the joints that may not be perfect, and it breaks up the fence visually.
 Doing this also means your eyes won’t notice boards out-of-parallel as easily.

-Step 8: Add Post Caps
+Step 8: Add post caps